simon-r/My_Stream_Benchmark/README.md

 -------------------------

-This program, "my_stream.c", is designed to benchmark the memory bandwidth (in Mb/s and Gb/s).
-In order to measure the bandwidth, it executes three "memory bound" vector operations: Axpy, Copy, FMA (fused multiply-add), and Add Mult.
+**My_Stream**, is a collection of benchmarks designed to test the memory bandwidth (in Mb/s and Gb/s).
+In order to measure the bandwidth, it executes four "memory bound" vector operations: Axpy, Copy, FMA (fused multiply-add), and Add Mult.

 ### Key Components